-The Central Queensland Sapphire Gemfields are located on the Tropic of Capricorn approximately 350kms west of Rockhampton, Queensland Australia.( 50 kms west of Emerald).
+The Central Queensland Sapphire Gemfields are located on the Tropic of Capricorn approximately 350 kms (217 miles) west of Rockhampton, Queensland Australia ( 50 kms west of Emerald).
 Access is by sealed roads to the townships of Anakie, Sapphire, Rubyvale and The Willows.
 The area has a permanent population of around 3000 people.

 The Gemfields has a unique easily going lifestyle, many of the residents have a strong independent streak and an unconventional outlook on life.
 This has resulted in the Gemfields evolving its own special style of building and living.

 Every year in August (In Australia’s winter) you can visit Gemfest, the Festival of Gems, and Miner’s Heritage.
 Gemfest is the largest Sapphire exhibition in Australia that is organized annually over four days.